istepaniuk/gilded-rose-php-with-tests/README.md

 # Gilded Rose Kata in PHP
-Empty setup with working tests

-Starting code for a Testing Code Kata on the Gilded Rose.
+Starting code for a refactoring and testing code Kata on the Gilded Rose.
-The language is PHP, tested with [PHPUnit](https://phpunit.de/).
+The language is PHP (7.2), tested with [PHPUnit](https://phpunit.de/).

 ## Specification
 Hi and welcome to team Gilded Rose.
 As you know, we are a small inn with a prime location in a prominent city ran by a friendly innkeeper named Allison.
 We also buy and sell only the finest goods.